mozilla/crontabber/docs/user/intro.rst

     crontabber --admin.conf=crontabber.ini

-Remember that our little app does.
+Remember what our little app does.
 It creates a file called ``my-first-app.log``.
 Open that file and you should see something like::

     $ cat my-first-app.log